1 Buenos Aires

 7 Iguazu Falls (Brazilian Side)

-As soon as you arrive at Puerto Iguazu bus station this morning, take a minivan across the border into Brazil and head straight to the national park to witness the majestic Foz do Iguacu/Iguazu Falls.
-After some time spent admiring this force of nature, head to your hotel in Foz do Iguacu.
-Enjoy free time for the rest of the day.
+When you arrive at Puerto Iguazu bus station this morning, jump in a minivan across the border into Brazil and head straight to the national park to stretch your legs and see the mighty Iguazu Falls.
+After some time spent admiring this force of nature, head to your hotel in Foz do Iguacu, where you have free time for the rest of the day.

 8 Iguazu Falls (Argentinian side)

 Return to Argentina today to see Iguazu Falls from a different angle.
 Following a series of boardwalks, it’s possible to get so close to the thundering waters that you can almost touch them.
-At over two-kilometres long, Iguazu Falls are made up of over 270 separate cascades, with some reaching up to 80 metres in height.
-For a more exhilarating experience, take an optional Zodiac boat ride to the base of the falls!
-In the afternoon return to your accommodation in Foz do Iguacu in Brazil.
+At over two km long, Iguazu Falls are made up of over 270 separate cascades, with some reaching up to 80 m in height.
+For a more exhilarating experience, why not take an optional Zodiac boat ride to the base of the falls?
+After, head back to your hotel to relax.

 9 Rio de Janeiro

-Take an included flight to Rio de Janeiro.
-Settle into your hotel room then head out with your leader for an orientation walk.
-The remainder of the day is free for you to explore at your own pace.
+Today you’ll take a flight to Rio de Janeiro.
+Settle into your hotel room, then head out with your leader for an orientation walk.
+The remainder of the day is free to explore at your own pace.
 Maybe head to Copacabana or Ipanema Beach or, if the time of year is right, check out a soccer game at the famous Maracana Stadium.
-You might like to take the tramcar up to the hillside neighbourhood of Santa Teresa or head up Corcovado Mountain, where you’ll find sweeping views over Rio from the foot of the Christ the Redeemer statue.
+You could also take the tramcar up to the artistic hillside neighbourhood of Santa Teresa, or head up Corcovado Mountain for sweeping views over Rio from the foot of the Christ the Redeemer statue.

 10 Rio de Janeiro

-Your trip comes to an end after breakfast.
-If you'd like to spend more time in Rio de Janeiro, we would be happy to book additional accommodation for you (subject to availability).
+With no activities planned, your trip comes to an end after breakfast.
+If you'd like to spend more time in Rio, we'll be happy to book additional accommodation for you (subject to availability).